Visiting and touring Monument Valley in Utah

 Setting up camp fronting Monument Valley

 A few of our group check into their hotel rooms while the majority of our group sets up their tents fronting this campsite that is postcard perfect.
+Even though this wasn’t a real Utah glamping spot, the views and setting here right on the rim of Monument Valley was really a spectacular experience.
 The tour provider has all the necessary equipment including the tents, tarp covers, sleeping bags and we all team up to set up our tents while enjoying these magnificent views.
 Our guides helps us to secure our tent sites by hammering the stakes down securely because of the storms coming late in the evening and preventing any tents from collapsing.
 It definitely was an eventful evening filled with thunder, lighting and monsoon rains which made the camping experience unforgettable and scary.

 Setting up camp fronting Monument Vallley bordering Utah and Arizona